-- DUST FREE: For people with allergies the Isotherm Insulation is perfect no loose fibres.
+- DUST FREE: For people with allergies the Isotherm Insulation is perfect no loose fibers.

 - ALLERGY FREE: For Asthma sufferers or people with allergies.

-- ITCH FREE: No loose fibres no resin binders Polyester type insulation.
+- ITCH FREE: No loose fibers no resin binders Polyester type product.

 - SABS APPROVED: Isotherm Insulation is manufactured to the highest standards.

 - ECO-FRIENDLY: Manufacture from PET plastic bottles.
 Coke Fanta Bottles etc.

 - 30 YEAR GUARANTEE: Isotherm Insulation will outlast most homes.